 - Runs two schools for deaf students and a state school for blind students;

-- Oversees bankrupt districts that receive emergency state loans.
+- Appoints state trustee for bankrupt districts that receive emergency state loans and monitors their recovery.

 How big is the California Department of Education?